Conditional Akaike information under covariate shift with application to small area estimation: Numerical studies

 For comparison, we consider the exact unbiased estimator, which is derived under the assumption that the candidate model is overspecified, given by

 where the bias correction term $\De_{\rm CS}$ is

-Tables \ref{tab:biasu} and \ref{tab:biasa} report the true values of the cAI and relative bias of estimating the cAI by the criteria $\widehat{\cAI}$ in (\ref{eqn:cAIh}), $\widehat{\cAI}^\dag$ in (\ref{eqn:cAIhs}), and $\widehat{\cAI}_u$ in (\ref{eqn:CScAIC}), for the experiment using the unit-level predictive model and for that using the area-level predictive model, respectively.
-We handle the cases in which the number of the areas $q = 10, \ 15, \ 20$.
+Tables \ref{tab:biasu} and \ref{tab:biasa} report the true values of the cAI and the relative bias of estimating the cAI by the criteria $\widehat{\cAI}$ in (\ref{eqn:cAIh}), $\widehat{\cAI}^\dag$ in (\ref{eqn:cAIhs}), and $\widehat{\cAI}_{\rm u}$ in (\ref{eqn:CScAIC}), for the experiment using the unit-level model for prediction and for that using the area-level model for prediction, respectively.
+We consider cases in which the number of areas $q = 10, \ 15, \ 20$.
 The true values of cAI in each candidate model are calculated based on (\ref{eqn:CScAI}) with 10,000 Monte Carlo iterations.
 The relative bias of estimating the cAI by the criteria is defined as